 The British Motor Museum is home to the world’s largest collection of historic British cars.
 Pupils will experience the sights, sounds and stories of the British motor industry while engaging in a fun and interactive learning programme that links to the national curriculum.

-To make your visit as easy as possible, there is a coach drop off point outside the Museum entrance, accessible toilets as well as dedicated Learning Spaces, including a lunch area.
+To make your visit as easy as possible, parking is free and there is a coach drop off point outside the Museum entrance, accessible toilets as well as dedicated Learning Spaces, including a lunch area.
 The friendly Education team offer a mix of formal and informal sessions, suitable for groups of all abilities.

 The Museum offers a number of downloadable resources such as Maths and Science quizzes and can provide free sketching materials for the pupils to get inspired.